Trying my Hand at Letter Carving

 Last year, more than 25 years after that visit to Lockerbie, the mental image of the gentleman came back to me.
 Perhaps it was because I had seen images of carved stone on Instagram or Pinterest.
 Perhaps my subconscious craved a project that required craft and care and reverence.
 Perhaps I yearned for something slow and tactile as an anecdote to crass shouting, hyper-speed social media, and the mercurial leadership that permeates life right now.

 I didn’t know the first thing about carving stone, so late one night I searched for a stone carving class.
-Class options in the United States were limited, but options in England were not.
+Class options in the United States were limited, but options in England were not, and if the trip required a plane ride and a hotel stay, it didn’t seem to matter where I went.

 A business called Ministry of Stone in Lincoln offered exactly what I hoped to find: a class on carving letters for absolute beginners.
 At the time my calendar was filled with book promotion obligations, but I blocked time off in May and claimed a place in one of the three-day letter cutting courses.